seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 If the page displays without errors, the demo is working.

-I encourage you to run the demo step by step following the next sequence.
+It's recommended to run the demo step by step following the next sequence.
 It will help you understand what's going on and to troubleshoot in case there is an issue.

 ### Demo step by step